 The difficult challenges for the Yield Enhancement chapter are summarized in Table YE2.
 Currently, the most important key challenge will be the detection of multiple killer defects and the signal-to-noise ratio.
 It is a challenge to detect multiple killer defects and to differentiate them simultaneously at high capture rates, low cost of ownership and high through put.
 Furthermore, it is a dare to identify but yield relevant defects under a vast amount of nuisance and false defects.
 As a challenge with second priority the requirement for 3D inspection was identified.
 This necessitates for inspection tools the capability to inspect high aspect ratios but also to detect non-visuals such as voids, embedded defects, and sub-surface defects is crucial.
 The demand for high-speed and cost-effective inspection tools remains.
 The need for high-speed and cost-effective 3D inspection tools becomes crucial as the importance of 3D defect types increases.
-In 2011 and also with the change of the scope of the subchapter to Characterization, Inspection and Analysis a new key challenge was identified: Detection of organic contamination on surfaces - The detection and speciation of non volatile organics on surfaces is currently not possible in the fab.
-There is no laboratory scale instrumentation available.
+E-beam inspection seems not to be the solution for all those tasks any more.